If you would like to view the full listing of the Rules and Regulations please click here.

 c/o Fern Expo

 Portland, OR 97218

 18. Move-In/Move-Out.
-Setting up and dismantling exhibits: Space will be available for setting up exhibits on Wednesday, April 3, 2019, from 7 am–5 pm and on Thursday, April 4, 2019, from 7–11 am.
+Setting up and dismantling exhibits: Space will be available for setting up exhibits on Wednesday, April 1, 2020, from 7 am–5 pm and on Thursday, April 2, 2020, from 7–11 am.
 Installation of exhibits must take place during the scheduled times listed above.
 Permission to work outside of the established scheduled installation hours must be requested in writing from the Trade Show Manager.
 No children under the age of 18 and no pets will be allowed in the Solutions Marketplace during installation and dismantling.
-No crating or packing of goods will be permitted in the Solutions Marketplace from 11 am on Thursday, April 4 to 1 pm on Saturday, April 6.
+No crating or packing of goods will be permitted in the Solutions Marketplace from 11 am on Thursday, April 2 to 5:30 pm on Friday, April 3.
 The Convention Center does not have facilities for storage of crates or other containers, and storage in hallways or corridors will not be permitted.
-DWA will remove empty crates, packing cases, etc., the removal of which is not otherwise provided for by Exhibitors and will bill individual Exhibitors for such removal, storage, and return.
-All exhibits must be removed from the Solutions Marketplace by 8 pm on Saturday, April 6.
+Fern Expo will remove empty crates, packing cases, etc., the removal of which is not otherwise provided for by Exhibitors and will bill individual Exhibitors for such removal, storage, and return.
+All exhibits must be removed from the Solutions Marketplace by 12 pm on Saturday, April 4.

 Hall Hours for Attendees: The Solutions Marketplace will be open to ODC attendees during the following hours:

 Thursday, April 4: 11:30 am–6:30 pm (Trade Show Grand Opening Reception from 3:30–6:30 pm)

 Friday, April 5: 8 am–5:30 pm (Sips and Solutions from 8-10 am and 4–6 pm)